DevchainUserGroup/devchain/README.md

 All the docker entry commands are inside the [Makefile](https://github.com/DevchainUserGroup/environment/docker/Makefile).
 Please make familiar with the content of this file.

+If you are Linux user then please skip the Vagrant installation part.
+Go directly to Docker.

 ### Windows / OSX

 For non Linux systems we use Vagrant to provide  full environment to operate Docker containers.